recursion-ninja/masters-thesis/src/thesis/md/chapter01.md

 There does not yet exists a cryptographic protocols for adding and removing participants while provably maintaining all the security guarantees of MLS that is simultaneously scalable.

-### Agent Environment

-A communication group is a set of two or more agents using multiple devices to engage in secure communication.
-The existence of an Authentication Service (AS) and a Delivery Service (DS) are required, though these do not need to be the same provider, nor do they need to be centralized.
-To initialize a group, members to connect a service provider(s) which transmits the requisite credentials and values to for authentication of and encryption between group members.

-Subsequently, group members exchange messages with a total ordering and maintain continuous group key agreement.
-Additionally, a group can add or remove members, or reset their encryption continuous key agreement; each of which begins a new encryption ``epoch.''
-Forward Secrecy and Post Compromise Secrecy are delineated in epochs, ensuring message ciphertexts sent before the current epoch are not recoverable if the current epoch's cryptographic material is compromised by one or more group members.

-## TreeKEM

-The construction of scalable MSL protocols is an area of open and active research.
-There currently exist two proposed protocols which meet the definition of MLS with various levels of security proofs as well as efficiency with respect to group size.
-The first is Asynchronous Ratcheting Tree (ART) [@cohn2018ends] described in 2018.
-The second is TreeKEM \cite{bhargavan:hal-02425247} similarly conceived in 2018, but formally described in 2019.
-The Internet Enginnering Task Force has put it's support behind the TreeKEM protocol along with many other corporate and government sponsors.
-Consequently, research directed towards ART has stalled while developments for TreeKEM and it's derivatives have progressed rapidly.
-During this survey, we will mostly ignore ART and instead focus on the TreeKEM avenue of research.

-TreeKEM \cite{bhargavan:hal-02425247} is an proposed protocol which meets the definition of MLS

 ### Public Key Infrastructure